imagej/imagej.github.io/_pages/plugins/snt/analysis.md

 **_Branch-based Distributions..._**
 <p>
 SNT charts are zoomable, scalable, and rendered using scientific plotting styles to be as publication-ready as possible.
-Righ-click on the plot canvas to export it as scalable vector graphics (SVG), acess customization controls, a light/dark theme toggle, and options to aggregate existing charts in multi-panel figures.
+Righ-click on a plot canvas to export it as vector graphics (PDF or SVG), acess customization controls, a light/dark theme toggle, and options to aggregate charts in multi-panel figures.
+With histograms, normal distribution curves and quartile marks can be overlaid on frequencies.
 With simple charts, it is typically enough to double-click on plotted components to edit them.
 </p>
 "%}